Bali rice paddies

 Sign at Bali airport with information about registering the IMEI number of your phone or tablet

 In order to complete the registration process, regardless of where you do it, you’ll need to provide your original passport along with your phone’s IMEI details.
-If you have a dual SIM phone, you will need to provide both IMEI numbers.
+If you have a dual SIM phone, you’ll need to provide both IMEI numbers.

 Failure to do so will prevent your phone from working with the Indonesian cellular networks.
 You can likely access your IMEI number from your settings screen, but it’s just as easy to enter *#06# on your phone’s dialing app: the details will pop up straight away.